 - Turn off the water valves under the sink and open the faucet to relieve water pressure.

 - Locate the screw cap on the faucet handle and pry it off with a flat-head screwdriver to reveal the set screw holding on the handle.
 The cap usually bears the Moen logo.

 - Loosen the set screw with a 1/8-inch Allen wrench and pull off the handle.
 It should come right off, but if it doesn't, a few light taps with a hammer should loosen the scale that is binding it.

 - Unscrew the retaining nut holding the cartridge using tongue and groove pliers.
 The cartridge may also be secured by a retaining pin.
 Work this out with a flat-head screwdriver, being careful not to lose it down the drain.

 - Pull out the cartridge by grasping the valve stem with pliers and wiggling it back and forth until it comes out.
 If the faucet is old, the cartridge may be stuck.
 If so, you may need to rent or buy a cartridge puller to remove it.

 Servicing the Cartridge, O-Rings and Gaskets

-Once you have the cartridge in hand, examine it for cracks or nicks and replace it if you find any.
+Once you have the cartridge in hand, examine it for cracks or nicks and replace it with a genuine Moen cartridge if you find any.
 If the cartridge is merely coated with scale, which is one reason it might leak, soak it overnight in a bowl of vinegar to dissolve the scale.

 Replace all the O-rings on the cartridge if you decide to reuse it.
 You should also replace any gaskets inside the valve seats.
 You can remove these by sticking a screwdriver into the valve housing and prying them out.
 O-rings and gaskets are model specific and are usually available in kits.